Stiles, Texas: Stiles Courthouse

 The ruins of the old 1911 Reagan County Courthouse are still visible just off Texas State Highway 137, between Big Lake and Texas State Highway 158 on Stiles Courthouse Loop.
 The courthouse was constructed with local stone by William Martin.

 In 1998, the structure burned several times, damaging the courthouse.
 Ralph Denton was charged with arson for several fires in Reagan County.

 Stiles Cemetery

-The Stiles Cemetery is located off of SH 137 across the Centralia Draw, southwest of the courthouse.
+The Stiles Cemetery is located off SH 137 across the Centralia Draw, southwest of the courthouse.

-Established about 1903.
-Site is on land then owned by early settlers G. W. and Lizzie Stiles.
-Plot summarizes much frontier history, as it holds graves of cowboys who died in accidents on cattle range; one Spanish–American War veteran; victims of shootings, rattlesnake bites, epidemic dysentery.
+Established in about 1903 on land owned by early settlers G. W. and Lizzie Stiles, the cemetery provides much frontier history.
+It holds graves of cowboys who died in accidents on the cattle range; one Spanish–American War veteran; victims of shootings, of rattlesnake bites, of epidemic dysentery.
 Most were pioneers of steady habits and quiet lives.
-Already in use for many years, the 3-acre plot was deeded to county in 1920 by J. D. Wagner, an adventuring man who lived for years alternately in Texas and in South America.
+Already in use for many years, the 3-acre plot was deeded to the county in 1920 by J. D. Wagner, an adventuring man who lived for years alternately in Texas and in South America.